adambard/learnxinyminutes-docs/git.html.markdown

 ### add

-To add files to the current working tree/directory/repo.
-If you do not `git add` new files to the working tree/directory, they will not be included in commits!
+To add files to the staging area/index.
+If you do not `git add` new files to the staging area/index, they will not be included in commits!

 ```bash
 # add a file in your current working directory